TheGreatMarkus/FitIt/README.md

 When it comes to fitness, FitIt can help you "Fit It" in your routine!

+Note that you need Android 8 or higher to run the application.

 ### Setting up your development environment

 1. Download Android studio and the Android SDK: https://developer.android.com/studio